gsp8181/ha-istrip-lamp-esphome/README.md

 ## Custom Components

 - `ble_rgb_light`: Handles BLE connection and basic light control.
-- `ble_rgb_effect`: Exposes effect triggering as a separate component for easy automation.
+- `ble_rgb_effect`: Exposes effect triggering as a separate component.
+- `rgb_light`: Just controls the light without a BLE connection
+- `ble_aes`: Performs AES encryption of the command as per the iStrip protocol

+## Variants

+- `esphome_ble`: Uses the native ESPHome BLE library to connect to the lamp
+- `manual_ble`: Implements the connection logic manually to connect to the lamp

 ## Notes

 - The BLE protocol is reverse-engineered for iStrip-compatible devices.
-- All BLE communication is handled non-blocking to avoid watchdog resets.
-- Effects and parameters are mapped to the iStrip app's effect numbers.
+- Only supports a single lamp on group 1.
+- Enabling the web server will panic loop the device.
+Possibly OOM.
 - **Troubleshooting:** Occasionally, the light may be blocked from connecting and you may see "core1" errors in the ESP logs.
 If this happens, simply power cycle the light to restore normal operation.

 ## License